fenago/kubernetes-course/md/Lab_3.md

 =======

-This chapter demystified how kubectl allows us to control our Kubernetes cluster using API calls.
+This lab demystified how kubectl allows us to control our Kubernetes cluster using API calls.
 First, we learned how to set up an environment for kubectl commands and looked at a number of shortcuts.
 Furthermore, we covered how to create, edit, and delete a Kubernetes object using kubectl commands and looked at a Deployment as an example.
 Finally, we deployed a real-life application and showed you how to edit a live Deployment.
-Every example in this chapter has been applied in a general context; however, we believe that the skills developed in this chapter can help you resolve specific problems that you might encounter in a professional environment.
+Every example in this lab has been applied in a general context; however, we believe that the skills developed in this lab can help you resolve specific problems that you might encounter in a professional environment.

-In the next chapter, you\'ll explore the other side of this bridge and dive deeper into how the API server works.
+In the next lab, you\'ll explore the other side of this bridge and dive deeper into how the API server works.
 You will also take a closer look at REST API requests and how the API server deals with them.